Can You Outsmart CID, NCIS, & OSI in a military criminal?

 When You Need a Military Defense Counsel

-If you are facing charges for a military violation, then retaining the most experienced court-martial attorneys can be the difference between being a registered sex offender versus winning your case or saving your career.
+Suppose you are facing charges for a military violation.
+In that case, retaining the most experienced court-martial attorneys can be the difference between being a registered sex offender versus winning your case or saving your career.

 Due Process Rights Under The Us Constitution